digitalfortress-tech/ad-rotator/README.md

 # you can install ad-rotator with npm
 $ npm install --save ad-rotator

-# Alternatively you can use Yarn
+# Alternatively you can use Yarn or PNPM
 $ yarn add ad-rotator
+$ pnpm add ad-rotator
 ```
 Then include the library in your App/Page.